waldronlab/BugSigDBEnrich/inst/www/help.md

 1. Fill in the text box area with the parameters from the URL.
 2. Automatically select the identifiers type
 (based on the first identifier in the list).
-3. Run the analysis with default values.
+3. Run the analysis (BugSigDB option) with default values.

 After this, users can choose different paratemeters and re-run the app using the same input.